 The media is full of incorrect information about divorce and the public is seriously misled about the realities of the divorce process.
-This article seeks to bust some of those myths and make sure you’re armed with the correct information and avoid the media hype.
+This article seeks to bust some of those myths, and make sure you’re armed with the correct information and avoid the media hype.

 Myth 1: Divorce takes a matter of seconds for celebrities

-We all know the old stories: “Sports star and model wife get ‘quickie’ divorce”, “famous actress and her husband get divorce in 40 seconds at London’s High Court”.
+We all know the old stories: “Sports star and model wife get ‘quickie’ divorce”, “famous actress and her husband get a divorce in 40 seconds at London’s High Court”.
 Why do these stars get these super-fast divorces and how can us mere mortals get them too?
 The simple truth is that they don’t exist.
 The stars have to abide by the same marriage and divorce formalities as the rest of us.
-The ’40 seconds’ quoted in countless tabloid articles actually refers to the pronouncement of Decree Nisi.
+The ’40 seconds’ quoted in countless tabloid articles actually refer to the pronouncement of Decree Nisi.
 This is done by a District Judge and he or she will read out the names of dozens of couples and pronounce that their applications for Decree Nisi are accepted.
 But they’re not divorce!
 Far from it – the Decree Nisi is the penultimate stage in the divorce process but most of the couples will attempt to agree finances before moving to the final stage, Decree Absolute, and this can take many, many moths.
 Those who aren’t dealing with finances won’t be able to proceed to Decree Absolute for another six weeks and one day (a ‘cooling off’ period and a relic of past divorce law).
 So don’t believe the newspaper hype – no one is getting divorced in 40 seconds!

 Myth 2: Ok, so if they’re not getting divorced in 40 seconds then what about all these quickie divorces?

 We’d all like to get things over and done with quickly and move on with our lives.
-Well the quickie is another newspaper fabrication.
+Well, the quickie is another newspaper fabrication.
 With the exception of life of death situations every divorce goes through the same process and, notwithstanding any delays for finances to be settled, should take the exact same amount of time as any other divorce filed on the same day at the same court – celebrity couple or not.
 What really affects how long a divorce takes is the court’s workload and the issues involved in the divorce.
 Winter and summer are notoriously slow-going for courts due to spikes in the number of divorces they process and staffing levels.
 Those in the public eye are also more likely to have a pre-nuptial agreement and a plan in place for settling finances out of court and can therefore avoid any delays caused by finance proceedings.
 And who can blame them?
 Former Oasis frontman Liam Gallagher and his All Saints wife Nicole Appleton have recently been in the news for the £800k legal bill they ran up sorting out their finances in court. http://www.theguardian.com/music/2015/dec/18/liam-gallagher-nicole-appleton-divorce-case-legal-bill

 Myth 3: We can’t get a divorce until the plans for the children are sorted out